 When Brexit came into force (January 2021) the old-style GB Stickers and the GB number plate ones with the Euro Stars flag were no longer valid and everyone driving in France and beyond had to have the plain white GB Sticker on their vehicles and trailers.

-If you are annoyed that it isn’t that long since you went to the expense and trouble of ordering new number plates and or GB stickers, spare a thought for people like us who will be throwing literally thousands of them in the bin on the 28th Sept.
+If you are annoyed that it isn’t that long since you went to the expense and trouble of ordering new number plates and or GB stickers, spare a thought for people like us who literally threw thousands of them into landfill on the 28th Sept 2021!

-You will need to display a UK sticker clearly on the rear of your vehicle without exception in Spain, Cyprus or Malta.
+From 28 September 2021 onwards you need to display a UK sticker clearly on the rear of your vehicle (without exception) in Spain, Cyprus or Malta.

 For other European countries like France, Germany etc, merely having the new UK and Union Jack on your number plate is sufficient.